leeuwindave732-lang/typescript-learning/ReadMe.md

 - Day 36: Learn more about Compiler Configuration and tsconfig.json
 - Day 37: Learn more aboutAdvance Function Overload
 - Day 38: Learn more Advance Class
+- Day 39: Understand Mixin and Composition Patterns
+- Day 40: Learn more about Advance Decorators